-The Notes may be redeemed by us on any Interest Payment Date on or after April, 2008 upon five Business Days' notice.
+The Notes may be redeemed by us on any Interest Payment Date on or after April 5, 2008 upon five Business Days' notice to the trustee.
+The holder of the Notes should expect to receive less than five Business Days' notice.
 In the event we redeem the Notes prior to the stated maturity date, you will be entitled to receive a cash amount per unit of Notes equal to the \$1,000 principal amount, plus any accrued and unpaid interest to but excluding the Early Redemption Date (as defined herein).